jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 ### Firewalling on the bridge

-You can add firewall rules to the bridge.
+You can add firewall rules to the bridge if you want to expand the experiment.

+In my setup, **em0** faces the B switch.

-For example
+A simple example

     ~# cat /etc/pf.conf